-When the above is complete, you can begin be by volumes.
-Please see the becan section of the Volume Utility Tools of this chapter for more details.
+When the above is complete, you can begin be scanning your Volumes.
+Please see the bscan section (section 1.7 on page 8) of the Bacula Community Utility programs.

 Automatic Volume Recycling

 By default, once Bacula starts writing a Volume, it can append to the volume, but it will not overwrite the existing data thus destroying it.
 However when Bacula recycles a Volume, the Volume becomes available for being reused, and Bacula can at some later time overwrite the previous contents of that Volume.
 Thus all previous data will be lost.
 If the Volume is a tape, the tape will be rewritten from the beginning.
 If the Volume is a disk file, the file will be truncated before being rewritten.